 - Red streaks from the original site of the cellulitis

 Some cases of cellulitis are an emergency.
-Always consult your health care provider immediately if you notice any of the following symptoms:
+Always talk with your healthcare provider immediately if you notice any of the following symptoms:

 - A very large area of red, inflamed skin

 - If the area affected is causing numbness, tingling, or other changes in a hand, arm, leg, or foot